bojackchen/digital-flow/README.md

 ## Standard digital design flow
 A standard digital design flow consists of
 1. RTL HDL design
-2. Behavior simulation (platform: Synopsys &reg; VCS)
+2. Behavior simulation (platform: Synopsys&reg; VCS)
-3. Logic synthesis (platform: Synopsys &reg; Design Compiler)
+3. Logic synthesis (platform: Synopsys&reg; Design Compiler)
-4. Post-synthesis simulation (platform: Synopsys &reg; VCS)
+4. Post-synthesis simulation (platform: Synopsys&reg; VCS)
-5. Place & route (platform: Cadence &reg; Encounter Digital Implementation)
+5. Place & route (platform: Cadence&reg; Encounter Digital Implementation)
-6. Post-layout simulation (platform: Synopsys &reg; VCS)
+6. Post-layout simulation (platform: Synopsys&reg; VCS)
-7. Integration with analog part (platform: Cadence &reg;)
+7. Integration with analog part (platform: Cadence&reg;)

+Note that the above steps are iterative.
+For example, after logic synthesis, it is possible that the design no longer meets the design specification, thus you need to fall back to step 3 or even step 2 and 1 to find the reason and fix the problem.

 ## SKELETON working directory
 The provided directory named `SKELETON` is a sample working directory for your digital design